plewka/PylontechUSX00C_CAN2MQTT/README.md

 RS-485 or RS-232 interface in future.

 The *dbc is the CAN data description for the can messages on bus.
 The IDs are in decimal there.
-DBC definition is owned by a company and explanaitions are various but none is really complete it seems.
+DBC definition is owned by a company and explanations are various but none is really complete it seems.

 For homeassistant's auto-detect of "Devices and Entities" the python script generates the